KaiyangZhou/DG-research-pytorch/README.md

-This repository is created to host the source code for our AAAI'20 paper "Deep Domain-Adversarial Image Generation for Domain Generalisation".

-The code will be released later.
+The code is released at: https://github.com/KaiyangZhou/Dassl.pytorch.